egyd/interview/readme.md

 * Caching

 > Interesting questions in this area:
+> * You need to run a migration script in production, but it takes 10+ mins.
+How to run it without a downtime?
 > * You have to choose the database for your startup.
 What it will be and why?
 > * What would you suggest to do with the table which has super huge amount of data?